qgis/QGIS-Documentation/source/plugins/plugins_oracle_raster.rst

 Firstly, the Oracle GeoRaster Plugin must be enabled using the Plugin Manager (see Section :ref:`plugins/plugins/load_core_plugin`).
 The first time you load a GeoRaster in QGIS, you must create a connection to the Oracle database that contains the data.
-To do this, begin by clicking on the |oracle_raster| :guilabel:`Select GeoRaster` toolbar button, it will open the Select Oracle Spatial GeoRaster dialog window.
+To do this, begin by clicking on the |oracle_raster| :sup:`Select GeoRaster` toolbar button, it will open the Select Oracle Spatial GeoRaster dialog window.
 Click on :guilabel:`New` to open the dialog window, and specify the connection parameters (See Figure `plugins/plugins_oracle_raster/OracleCreate`_ ):